kolobabka/Ilab/Graph/README.md

-# Knut's represenatation of graph
+# Knuth's represenatation of graph